Partial Resolutions of Affine Symplectic Singularities: Abstract

 \section{Abstract}

-We explore the relationship between the Poisson deformation theory, birational geometry, and Springer theory of crepant partial resolutions of conical affine symplectic singularities.
-We show that given any crepant partial resolution $X'$, the Poisson deformation functor of $X'$ is prorepresentable and unobstructed.
-Additionally, we define a version of the Namikawa Weyl group $W_{X'}$ for partial resolutions, such that $W_{X'}$ is a parabolic subgroup of the Namikawa Weyl group $W_X$ determined by the birational geometry of $X'$, in particular by a face of a relative movable cone.
-If $Y$ is a $\Q$-factorial terminalization which covers $X'$, we show there is a natural morphism from Poisson deformations of $Y$ to those of $X'$, and that this morphism is a Galois covering with Galois group $W_{X'}$, building on Namikawa's work in \cite{NaPD2}.
-Finally, we put these partial resolutions and their universal deformations into the context of McGerty and Nevins' work in \cite{MN}, obtaining some preliminary results concerning their Springer theory.
+We explore the relationship between the Poisson deformation theory, birational geometry, and Springer theory of partial resolutions of affine symplectic singularities.
+Let $\rho: X' \rightarrow X$ be a crepant partial resolution of a conical affine symplectic singularity $X$.
+We show that the Poisson deformation functor of $X'$ is prorepresentable and unobstructed.
+Additionally, we define a version of the Namikawa Weyl group for these crepant partial resolutions.
+In particular, the Namikawa Weyl group of $X'$ is a parabolic subgroup of the Namikawa Weyl group of $X$ that is determined by the birational geometry of $X'$.
+If $\pi: Y \rightarrow X$ is a $\Q$-factorial terminalization of $X$ that covers $X'$, we show there is a natural functor from Poisson deformations of $Y$ to those of $X'$.
+Building on work of Namikawa in \cite{NaPD2}, we show that this morphism is a Galois covering and the Galois group is the Namikawa Weyl group of $X'$.
+Finally, we put these partial resolutions and their universal deformations into the context of recent work of McGerty and Nevins in \cite{MN}, obtaining some preliminary results concerning their Springer theory.
+In particular, if the universal deformation of $X'$ is rationally smooth, we compute the cohomology of the fibers of $\rho$ in terms of the cohomology of the fibers of $\pi$ and the Namikawa Weyl group of $X'$.